Academic Appeal Procedure:UNNC

 No member of the Academic Appeals Hearing Sub-Committee will have had any prior involvement in the case.

-The student will be notified of the names of the members of the Sub-Committee and should notify the case handler immediately of any conflict of interest.
-The student should inform the case handler, at least 5 working days prior to the hearing, if they do not wish, or wish to insist, that a student delegate be included in the Sub-Committee.
+The student will be notified of the names of the members of the Sub-Committee and should notify the case handler immediately of any conflict of interest, such as Committee members who have been involved in the original decision making or who are connected with the student's School.
+The student should inform the case handler if they do not wish, or wish to insist, that a student delegate be included in the Sub-Committee.

 The Hearing will be serviced by a case handler who is not a member, but will be present throughout proceedings.
 The case handler will provide guidance with respect to matters of policy and precedent.
 The case handler may also be supported by a note-taker.

-The student is entitled to bring a supporter, the supporter may take notes on the student’s behalf, make representations on the student’s behalf and ask questions, but may not answer questions on the student’s behalf.
+The student is entitled to bring a supporter, the supporter must be either: a fellow student, a member of staff.
+The supporter may take notes on the student’s behalf, make representations on the student’s behalf and ask questions, but may not answer questions on the student’s behalf.
 The student must inform the case handler of the name and status of their supporter at least 5 working days prior to the Hearing.
 The supporter cannot be a solicitor or other legal representative.
 The student may be asked to choose a different supporter if, for example, it is perceived that the chosen supporter may cause a conflict of interest or if their presence may prejudice the meeting.

-The School will be requested to send a representative to attend the Hearing.
-The School Representative should have detailed knowledge of the case, of the student’s academic career and of the arrangements for the student’s course.
+The School/Extenuating Circumstance Panel will be requested to send a representative to attend the Hearing.
+The School/ Extenuating Circumstances Panel Representative should have detailed knowledge of the case, of the student’s academic career and of the arrangements for the student’s course.

 The Academic Appeals Hearing Sub-Committee, the student and the School/Extenuating Circumstances Panel Representative will all have access to the same documentary and verbal evidence.